Kushal19903/End-to-End-ML-project-with-ML-Flow/README.md

 1. Update config.yaml
 2. Update schema.yaml
 3. Update params.yaml
-4. Update the entity
+4. Update the entity                        (config entity)
-5. Update the configuration manager in src config
+5. Update the configuration manager in src config        (configuration.py)
-6. Update the components
+6. Update the components             (create component)
-7. Update the pipeline
+7. Update the pipeline               (create pipeline)
-8. Update the main.py
+8. Update the main.py                 (add in main.py)    delete artiflex for each process
 9. Update the app.py